Fort Detrick: 2019 closure and resumption of operations

-Following the cease and desist order from the Centers for Disease Control and Prevention (CDC) in which the USAMRIID laboratory at the base was shut down in August 2019 for at least two "breaches of containment", the announcement to resume operations on a "limited scale" was made on November 25, 2019.
+Following the cease and desist order from the CDC the USAMRIID laboratories at the base were shut down in August 2019.
+The announcement to resume operations on a "limited scale" was made on November 25, 2019.

-The C.D.C. cited “national security reasons” as the reason for not informing the public about its decision.
+The CDC cited “national security reasons” as the reason for not informing the public about its decision.
 The two breaches reported to the CDC by USAMRIID staff demonstrated failures of biosafety level 3 and 4 protocols in the Army laboratory to "implement and maintain containment procedures sufficient to contain select agents or toxins".

 After approximately eight months of closure and restrictions, the USAMRIID BSL-4 lab had been authorized to resume full operational status by April 2020, to the applause of Maryland lawmakers including Senator Ben Cardin, who stated "it is a relief to have USAMRIID fully operational with the current COVID-19 outbreak".

 Tenant units and organizations

 Each branch of the U.S. military is represented among Fort Detrick's 7,800 military, federal and contractor employees.
 Four cabinet-level agencies are represented by activities on the garrison: The U.S. Department of Homeland Security, the U.S. Department of Agriculture, the U.S. Department of Health and Human Services, and the U.S. Department of Defense.
 The offices and laboratories include the Agriculture Department's Foreign Disease and Weed Science Research Institute, the National Cancer Institute, the Naval Medical Logistics Command and the Telemedicine and Advanced Technology Research Center.
 Currently under construction is a biotechnology campus that will house civilian and military research centers including units of the Centers for Disease Control and Prevention (CDC), the National Institute of Allergy and Infectious Diseases (NIAID), as well as USAMRIID.